 The central concept of Marvel 100th Anniversary Special, a series of one-shots published in 2014, supposedly from 2061.
 While normally 20 Minutes into the Future comics feature successors to the current heroes, these ones take the view that in the comics Marvel actually publish a half-century from now, most characters will be basically the same age they are now.

 The 75th anniversary magazine Marvel put out contained a short story showing the first flight of the Fantastic Four, which marked the beginning of the Marvel Universe.
 A young Kamala Khan is shown playing with her toys as the rocket launches, providing a very poignant connection between the start of the Marvel Universe and its present day status.
-However, some pointed out that if taken literally, the story would seem to imply that the entire history of the Marvel Universe has occurred within 10-13 years or so.
+However, some pointed out that if taken literally, the story would seem to imply that the entire history of the Marvel Universe from the Silver Age to the present has occurred within 10-13 years or so.

 Similarly, Mark Waid's 2017 run on Captain America starts with a flashback to one of Steve's first adventures after being unfrozen, back when most civilians didn't even recognize him in-costume.
 We then jump to the present day, ten years later.